CHAPTER Saf-C 900 MOTOR CARRIER SAFETY RULES

 (a) The commissioner shall consider the following when deciding to grant or deny a renewal medical waiver:

-(2) Whether the results of the medical examination and medical evaluation summary conclude that the driver's physical deficiency will not hinder his or her ability to drive safely for the duration of the renewal medical waiver;
+(2) Whether the results of the medical examination and medical evaluation summary conclude that the driver's physical deficiency will not hinder their ability to drive safely for the duration of the renewal medical waiver;

 (3) Whether the driver-applicant's certified driver record includes moving violations incurred while driving under the current medical waiver;